Careers360 Logo

 Answer:

-Potential difference across resting membrane is negatively charged.
-This is due to differential distribution of Na+ and K+ ions.
+The potential difference across the resting membrane is negatively charged.
+This is due to the differential distribution of Na+ and K+ ions.

 Question:3